-It’s an inevitable part of owning a car: you park, run your errand or have your lunch, come back…and there’s a fresh new dent on the side of your car.
-Darn it, time to take it to the body shop.
-And the funds for the repair need to come out of pocket, since most door dings cost between $60 and $100 to repair, well below most automotive insurance deductibles.
+It’s an inevitable part of owning a car: you park, run your errand or have your lunch, come back, and there’s a fresh new dent on the side of your car.
+The funds for the repair will most likely come out of pocket, since most door dings cost between $60 and $100 to repair, well below most automotive insurance deductibles.

 Fortunately, there’s door ding insurance.
 For between $300 and $600 a year, you can get the ding repaired and not worry about it.
 But is it worth it?
 First you have to understand a few things about dings and dents, and how you feel about your car.